c-sanders/Quaternion/README.md

 q = a + ib + jc + kd
 ```

-where the `a` represents the real part of a quaternion and is referred to as a scalar, while
+where the `$a$` represents the real part of a quaternion and is referred to as a scalar, while
-`ib + jc + kd` represent the three imaginary parts of a quaternion and are referred to collectively
+$ib + jc + kd$ represent the three imaginary parts of a quaternion and are referred to collectively
 as a vector.

 To help distinguish all three of the imaginary parts of a quaternion from one another - as well as